DWI/DUI Defense Lawyer New Mexico

 During the pretrial phase of your case, the court will determine if you are eligible for a DWI diversion program, which typically requires that this be your first offense, that you have a clean criminal record, and that you’ve never been in a program before.

-Beating a DWI Charge
+Beating a DUI or DWI Charge

 Even if you cannot enter a diversion program, you still have several options when fighting a DWI charge.
 At Raymon Law Group, our lead defense lawyer can launch an in-depth review to find weaknesses in the prosecution’s arguments and utilize one of the following defenses on your behalf: